Coning of Wheels

 The coning of wheels is provided to keep the vehicle in the central position with respect to the track and helps the vehicle to move smoothly on the straight and curved track.

-In the case of a straight and level track (which shown in the figure:1), the flanges of wheels have an equal perimeter.
+In the case of a straight and level track (which is shown in Figure 1), the flanges of the wheels have an equal perimeter.

-But in the case of curved track, the situation will be different which shown in the figure:2.
+But in the case of a curved track, the situation will be different as shown in Figure 2.
 In this situation, the outer rail has to cover a greater distance than that of the inner rail.
 Also, due to the action of centrifugal force on a curve, the vehicle has a tendency to move out towards the outer rail.

 To overcome this, the circumference of the flange of outer wheel is made greater than that of the inner wheel and this helps the outer wheel to travel a longer distance than the inner wheel.